KQZR: History

 On January 24, 1982, during the NFL Super Bowl of 1982, some oil company employees using snowmobiles on Meeker mountain broke into the transmitter building and shutdown the transmitter so that they could receive the television signal during the game.
 (The powerful 100,000 watt transmitter blocked out all other air wave signals on the mountain.)
 The station staff often furloughed at Sleepy Cat Guest Ranch where libations were had all around.
 The station studios in Craig featured the first color weather radar on the Western slope with marketing agreements to Denver television stations for a signal feed.
 The studios were connected to the transmitter site on Meeker mountain through a state-of-the-art microwave two-way twelve-channel telemetry radio-telegraph system.
 The station's billing system ran off a Hewlett-Packard HP3000 computer system, also the first automated billing system on the Western slope of Colorado for a small broadcast station.
 Another first for this market was the implementation of automated programming through a quad Revox A77 reel-to-reel automation system.

 At this time, KQZR broadcast on 102.5 FM (often recalled as "Zee-one oh two!")
 24 hours per day and provided a fully staffed full-time news department with roving reporters, one of which was the well-known political reporter Sarah McClendon.
 Ms. McClendon provided weekly news reports directly from Capitol Hill fed through a state-of-the-art Vocoder over normal, long-distance phone lines from the fall of 1981 through 1982 covering topics of national importance that impacted people on the Western slope.
 During one Presidential press conference in October 1981, Ms. McClendon announced she was from KQZR, Craig, CO before asking Margaret Tutwiler about the effect additional gun control laws would have on hunters in Colorado.

 KQZR broadcast the Dial Global Classic Rock format until November 2012 when it resumed locally programmed KQZR "The REEL," also known as "Classic Rock for the Yampa Valley," or more commonly, "The Yampa Valley's Classic Rock".
 The library includes a wide variety of classics, deeper cuts and new songs from core artist like The Beatles, The Rolling Stones, Crosby Still Nash & Young, Tom Petty and more.
-The morning show Mon-Fri is hosted by radio personality Raymond Gabriel also known as "Ray Ray on The Reel" featuring the Gyro Hero Story of the Day.
-The afternoon show is hosted by radio personality "Calder Young" both local favorites.
+The KQZR morning show Mon-Fri was hosted by radio personality Raymond Gabriel, a.k.a.
+"Ray Ray on The Reel" featuring the award-winning Gyro Hero Story of the Day, a local favorite.